Allergy Shots in Cincinnati, OH: What to Know

 - Cancel anytime

 Cincinnati allergy shot costs run 10-15% above the Ohio state average, driven by Cincinnati Children's Hospital and academic medical center pricing.
 Year 1 totals range from $2,200 to $4,180 cash.
-Curex offers an at-home alternative at $59 per month.
+Curex offers at-home SCIT allergy shots at $129/month as a convenient alternative.

 Ready to skip the surprise bills?